TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 - Open the folder you just cloned with Android Studio.
 - Build and run just like you would do with any other app, with the green triangle in the top bar.

+You may find [SonarLint](https://www.sonarlint.org/intellij)'s **inspections** useful in helping you to write good code and prevent bugs.

 ### checkStyle setup

 The [checkStyle](https://github.com/checkstyle/checkstyle) plugin verifies that Java code abides by the project style.
 It runs automatically each time you build the project, though to be able to view errors directly in the editor, instead of having to skim through the build output, you can install an Android Studio plugin: